 6. The Wonderland Murder House, Laurel Canyon

 At one time, John Holmes was most notable for being a porn legend.
-Although many people may recall his contributions to that industry, other people recall the fact he murdered in the former home in which he stayed.
+Although many people may recall his contributions to that industry, other people recall the fact he was murdered in the former home in which he stayed.

 Stories state that John Holmes murdered four drug dealers at the Wonderland Murder House with a lead pipe.
 Since those events in 1981, Wonderland is the source of a considerable amount of paranormal activity.

 People visiting the home have made claims of being pushed or pulled by the angry ghosts.
-The most intense activity occurs at night, where even if the T.V. channels are changed, the visitor may experience activity from the angry, revenge-seeking ghosts.
+The most intense activity occurs at night, when even if the T.V. channels are changed, the visitor may experience activity from the angry, revenge-seeking ghosts.

 7. Hotel Cecil (Stay On Main), Downtown LA

-In downtown Los Angeles, the Cecil Hotel has seen more than its fair share of murders, suicides, serial killers, and disappearances since 1927.
-The 600 room building has been home to many different people in its almost 90-year history.
+Perhaps the most famous of all DTLA hauntings, the Cecil Hotel has seen more than its fair share of murders, suicides, serial killers, and disappearances since 1927.
+The 600-room building has been home to many different people in its almost 90-year history.

 There have been serial killers, such as Jack Unterweger and “the Night Stalker” Richard Ramirez, who called the hotel home.
 Other residents of the hotel committed suicide using the windows or rooms on higher floors.

 One woman, Elisa Lam, was even found dead on the roof in the water tank.
 Her story and CCTV footage of her mysterious death were featured recently in a Netflix series and in a Ghost Adventures Special.
 There is an overall feeling of horror, sadness, and despair in the hotel.

 Hearing unusual sounds, seeing ghostly figures and the feeling of not being alone is all rather common for visitors to the hotel.
 If you are looking for a restful night’s sleep, it is not the best place to stay.

 8. 'The Entity' House

 When visiting haunted locations around LA, the ‘Entity’ house is one only the bravest of souls should venture to see.
 Doris Bither once owned the home.
 As cute as the house may appear from the outside, it was the site of some of the most terrifying supernatural attacks on record.